Highest-Paying Finance Jobs | Salaries & Qualifications

 4. Actuary

-• Job Role: Actuaries use analytical skills and statistical data to estimate the financial risk and success of key business decisions.
+• Job Role: Actuaries use analytical skills and statistical data to estimate the financial risk and likelihood of success for key business decisions.
 They also help project the cost of disasters and design insurance policies and solutions to minimise risk.

 • Industries: